ms-iot/content/en-US/win10/samples/HelloWorld.md

 1. Now we're ready to deploy to the remote Windows IoT Core device.
 Simply press F5 (or select `Debug \| Start Debugging`) to start debugging our app.
 You should see the app come up in Windows IoT Core device screen, and you should be able to click on the button.

-1. If you see an error message in Visual Studio when deploying that says "Unable to connect to the Microsoft Visual Studio Remote Debugger named 'XXXX'.
-The Visual Studio 2015 Remote Debugger (MSVSMON.EXE) does not appear to be running on the remote computer.", the Remote Debugger may have timed out.
-Connect to your device using [PowerShell]({{site.baseurl}}/{{page.lang}}/win10/samples/PowerShell.htm) and query the active processes by running `tlist`.
-If at least one msvsmon.exe is not present in that list, you'll need to run this command to restart the Remote Debugger (or you can reboot your device): `schtasks /run /tn StartMsvsmon`.

 1. You can set breakpoints, see variable values, etc. To stop the app, press on the 'Stop Debugging' button (or select Debug \| Stop Debugging).

 1. Having successfully deployed and debugged your first UWP application, create a Release version by simply changing the Visual Studio toolbar configuration dropdown from `Debug` to `Release`.
 You can now build and deploy your app to your device by selecting Build \| Rebuild Solution and Build \| Deploy Solution.